tlsnotary/tlsn/docs/gcde_leak_fix.md

 ## Idea

 We make two observations.
 Firstly, a small amount of keyshare leakage is tolerable.
-E.g., if the Notary leaks 3 bits of their keyshare, it gives the User no meaningful advantage in any attack, as she could have simply guessed the bits correctly with ($1/2^3$) 12.5% probability and mounted the same attack.
+For example, if the Notary leaks 3 bits of their keyshare, it gives the User no meaningful advantage in any attack, as she could have simply guessed the bits correctly with $1/2^3 = 12.5$% probability and mounted the same attack.

 Secondly, we observe that the Notary's keyshare is an _ephemeral secret_: it is only private for the duration of the User's TLS session.
 This implies two things: